earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 #    err      (time, zlev, lat, lon) float64 257MB dask.array<chunksize=(1, 1, 720, 1440), meta=np.ndarray>
 ```

 Success!
-We have created our full dataset with 31 timesteps, ready for analysis!
+We have created our full dataset with 31 timesteps spanning the month of august, all with virtual references to pre-existing data files in object store.
+This means we can now version control our dataset, allowing us to update it, and roll it back to a previous version without copying or moving any data from the original files.